Online Financial Tools That Put You in Charge of Your Money

 MSN's "Am I Saving Enough for Retirement" is an easy to use planner as well.

 The Social Security Website has several good retirement tools too.
-They offer a quick calculator or an interactive "Ballpark Estimate" tool, which allows you to add in more details and expected part-time income.
-The SSA site also has a calculator that will help you determine the effect of taking your benefit at different ages.
+Use their benefits quick calculator to input your data manually.
+They also have an entire page of retirement estimate calculators that you can use, based on your actual social security file.
+For example, the SSA site has a calculator that will help you determine the effect of taking your benefit at different ages, estimates for a spouse, and even a life expectancy calculator.

 Do You Watch Your Money?